aryanrajtrangham/Courses_from_priyanshu/Docker.md

   - Replicated and Global Service
   - Resource Constraints [requirement of CPU and Memory]
   - Placement Constraints [only run on nodes with label pci_compliance=true]
-  - Placment Preferences
+  - Placement Preferences

 #### Custom overlay network for swarm

 - We secure the networks using --opt encrypted flag in the create command used to create service.
 - When we enable overlay encryption, Docker creates IPSEC tunnels between all the nodes where tasks are scheduled for services attached to the overlay network.
 - These tunnels also use the AES algorithm in GCM mode and manager nodes automatically rotate the keys every 12 hours.
-Overlay network encrytion is not supported on Windows.
+Overlay network encryption is not supported on Windows.
 If a windows node attempts to connect to an encrypted overlay network, no error is detected but the node will not be able to communicate.

 #### Creating Services using Template